Bayesian experiment results

 The value for each unit in a count conversion metric can be any positive value.
 The value equals the number of times the conversion occurred.
 For example, a value of 3 means the user clicked on a button three times.

-The mean is the variation’s average numeric value that you should expect in this experiment, based on the data collected so far.
-The mean displays only for numeric and custom conversion count metrics.
+The value for each unit in a numeric metric can be any positive value.
+The posterior mean is the variation’s average numeric value that you should expect in this experiment, based on the data collected so far.

-The total value is the sum total of all the numbers returned by a numeric metric.
+The total value is the sum total of all the numbers returned by the metric.